 Marine Life StudiesDonate

-Committed to protecting our ocean, whales, dolphins & other marine wildlife.
-Our mission is to acquire knowledge & share knowledge & inspire the next generation of whale, dolphin & ocean conservationists.
-We acquire knowledge through on-going research, share & utilize that knowledge to encourage conservation, & inspire the public, especially children, with our educational programs.
+MissionWe are committed to protecting our ocean, whales, dolphins and other marine wildlife through research, education, conservation, and whale rescue.
+Our mission is to acquire knowledge, share knowledge and inspire the next generation of whale, dolphin and ocean conservationists.
+We acquire knowledge through on-going research and rescuing entangled whales, share and utilize that knowledge to encourage conservation, and inspire the public, especially children, with our educational programs.

-Our big idea is an ongoing project.
-Our Whale Rescue Research Vessel is managed and maintained as a rapid deployment first response vessel accommodating all tools/equipment/personnel needed for Whale Entanglement Team (WET)® to free whales from life-threatening entanglements.
+The Big IdeaOur big idea is an ongoing project.
+The Whale Entanglement Team (WET)® is a key part of saving whales in NOAA’s Monterey Bay National Marine Sanctuary (MBNMS).
+WET® provides skilled expertise, custom tools, data collection, a rapid response vessel and other assets to help save and disentangle whales from fishing gear.
+Our Whale Rescue Research Vessel is managed and maintained as a rapid deployment first response vessel accommodating all tools/equipment/personnel needed for WET® to free whales from life-threatening entanglements.
 Also, it’s a training platform for WET® volunteers via our Research Scientist Program.
-Trainees learn to understand whale behavior, situation complexity, data collection, Incident Command, and vessel operations.
-WET's continual training is crucial for successful disentanglement responses.
-We save whales from a painful death and collect critical data at responses that facilitate new practices, tools, and gear to mitigate future entanglements.
-WET® is a group of unpaid professional volunteers trained to disentangle large whales under NOAA's Marine Mammal Health and Stranding Response Program permit.
-In 2016, 71 separate cases of entangled whales were reported off the coasts of Washington, Oregon, California, and neighboring countries with gear from U.S. fisheries.
-This is the highest annual total for the U.S. West Coast since NOAA Fisheries started keeping records in 1982.
-We need WET® now more than ever.
+Trainees learn to understand whale behavior, situation complexity, data collection, Incident Command, vessel operations & safety.
+WET's continual whale disentanglement training is crucial for successful responses.
+We collect extensive data during entanglement responses that is critical to facilitate new practices, tools, and gear to mitigate future entanglements.
+WET® is a group of unpaid professional volunteers trained to disentangle large whales under NOAA's Marine Mammal Health and Stranding Response Program.
+Without your support, WET® can not save whales in MBNMS.